karthikasasanka/karthikasasanka/README.md

 ### 💡 **Highlights**

-- Senior Backend Engineer with 10+ years building scalable systems and 18+ years overall in software development.

-- Strong experience building backend services using Python, Go, Redis, MySQL, and InfluxDB
+- Strong experience building backend services with Python, Go, Redis, MySQL, and InfluxDB

 - Designed and maintained scalable backend systems, including monoliths and microservices

-- Built REST APIs in Python (Flask, FastAPI) and Go for real production use
+- Built production-grade REST APIs in Python (Flask, FastAPI) and Go

 - Worked on async and background jobs using Redis (queues, streams) and Go workers